 Online Master of Arts in Education: Curriculum and Instruction

 At Cornerstone University, you’ll get the chance to evaluate relevant research and develop a comprehensive project while earning your MEd.
 The curriculum includes two “Master’s Project” courses, for which you’ll pick a specific topic (such as curriculum development) and then create an in-depth proposal that addresses a relevant area of need.
 It’s a great way to put your skills to work in service of a problem that speaks to you.
 Cornerstone also stands out on this master’s in curriculum and instruction online ranking for its Christ-centric approach to the subject, making it a top choice if you want to integrate your faith with your studies.

 Average Tuition & Fees: $13,486/yr

 Online MEd in Curriculum & Instruction

-With faculty comprised of former principals, administrators, and other education professionals, there’s no doubt that Concordia University – Nebraska’s cheap online MEd in Curriculum and Instruction will prepare you for leadership in the field.
+With a faculty comprised of former principals, administrators, and other education professionals, there’s no doubt that Concordia University – Nebraska’s cheap online MEd in Curriculum and Instruction will prepare you for leadership in the field.
 Throughout the program, you’ll develop curricula that serve the needs of diverse learners, study academic theories that you can apply to your own teaching practice, and hone your leadership skills.
 Additionally, you’ll conduct ample research to stay up-to-date on current best practices.
-If it meets your career goals, you can even add on an endorsement as a Curriculum Supervisor, but keep in mind that you’ll need to complete a practicum with this option.
+If it meets your career goals, you can even add an endorsement as a Curriculum Supervisor, but keep in mind that you’ll need to complete a practicum with this option.